 The appropriate response: Watching it/not watching it.
 Depending on your tastes.

 The actual response: will.i.am is attempting to sue Pharrell, because he was using the term "I am" first.

-Last week, will.i.am filed a notice of opposition against Pharrell's company, i am OTHER claiming that he had legal ownership of the phrase "I am."
+Last week, will.i.am filed a notice of opposition against Pharrell's company, i am OTHER, claiming that he had legal ownership of the term "I am."

 In documents obtained by Rolling Stone, will.i.am's legal team said that Pharrell would be using his "i am OTHER" logo in a similar way to how will.i.am uses his own "I AM" logo.
 "The registration of the mark . . . is likely to dilute the I AM mark and the WILL.I.AM mark," the document reads.